-After the execution of King Tak Sin in 1782 AD, the remaining free warriors (Pahuyuth) withdrew from the public eye and went underground for fear of persecution.
+After the execution of King Tak Sin in 1782 A.D., the remaining Free-Warriors (Pahuyuth) withdrew from the light of the public and went underground for fear of persecution.

 Western influences and the increasing number of European mercenaries with modern firearms in the country led many of the old teachers to believe that their knowledge would no longer be needed.
-Many of them took their secrets to their graves.
-Those who continued to teach did so secretly and far from the royal court.
+Many of them took their secrets to the grave.
+Those who continued to teach did so in secret and far from the royal court.

-Pahuyuth, the ancient martial art of the common people, gradually disappeared from the public eye and became a legend of the past.
-The existence of the old free warriors and their historical significance for the fate of the country was erased from the history books and was forgotten.
+Pahuyuth, the ancient martial art of the common people, gradually disappeared from the light of the public and became a legend of the past.
+The existence of the ancient Free-Warriors and their historical significance for the fate of the country was erased from the history books and fell into oblivion.

 The origins of Krabi Krabong

 Many years later – during the reign of King Rama II (1809-1826 AD) – members of the royal family developed a new fighting style.
 The name of this fighting style is Krabi Krabong.

 Krabi Krabong was originally invented to be an attractive, representative and safe sporting activity for noble people.
 Later on, it became a kind of stage fencing for plays and for the entertainment of foreign guests at the royal court.